pjambet/blog/content/posts/intent-pattern.md

 ### One step further, idempotency

-This pattern was developped organically at Harry's as we were building new services, but it happens to be a subset of the idempotency pattern described in ["Implementing Stripe-like Idempotency Keys in Postgres"][idempotency-article].
+This pattern was developed organically at Harry's as we were building new services, but it happens to be a subset of the idempotency pattern described in ["Implementing Stripe-like Idempotency Keys in Postgres"][idempotency-article].

 In the example above, it would be very helpful to pass an idempotency key to the create PaymentIntent API call.
 There is more than one way of achieving this.
 A naive approach would be to use the `id` attribute returned from the insertion to the `customer_payments` table, after all it is guaranteed to be unique.
 This would look like the following: